vphan13/Powerline_Installation/README.md

 # Usage
 ## Shell script
-The powerline_install.sh shell script is meant to be source and the functions run individually
+If you don't have ansible installed, you can use the powerline_install.sh shell script It is meant to be source and the functions run individually

 ```
 source powerline_install.sh